Jack Dancy – Co-Founder

 Meredith Frye – Planner

 Meredith has squeezed a great deal into her three-plus-something decades on the earth.
 After escaping her native Minneapolis, she’s somehow had time to live in Germany, Italy, France and the Dominican Republic – not forgetting Canada of course – and to travel far, far wider than that.
 She’s not only learnt French, Spanish and Italian (and I mean really learnt them – she can swear and enthuse and cajole and discuss politics and order coffee like a native), but she’s understood that language is only half the battle, so she’s learnt to dance the salsa, the tarantella and the tango.
-Oh, and she’s raised 3 kids, too.
-There is that minor detail.
-Perhaps that’s why she’s so in touch with her inner-child.
+As you can probably tell, Meredith is a grown-up very much in touch with her inner-child.
 In fact, she recently wondered if she was ‘too whacky for Trufflepig’.
 Please.
 That’ll be the day.
 We hired Meredith to plan trips in Italy, where a strong sense of playfulness and childlike enthusiasm is hard-wired into the culture.
 Serious playfulness?
 Thoughtfully childlike?
 It’s a winning oxymoron that Meredith has right under control.

 Read Meredith’s Sounder posts here.